scientifichackers/zproc/docs/user/security.rst

 ++++

-Since un-pickling from an external source is considered dangerous, it is necessary to verify whether the other end is also a ZProc node, and not some attacker trying to exploit our application.
+Since un-pickling from an external source is considered dangerous, it becomes necessary to verify whether the other end is also a ZProc node, and not some attacker trying to exploit our application.

-That's why ZProc provides cryptographic signing support using `itsdangerous <https://pythonhosted.org/itsdangerous/>`_.
+Hence, ZProc provides cryptographic signing support using `itsdangerous <https://pythonhosted.org/itsdangerous/>`_.

 Just provide the `secret_key` parameter to :py:class:`.Context`, and you should be good to go!